Skip to main content

 Scrivly vs. CoCounsel

 CoCounsel is Thomson Reuters\u2019 AI assistant, deeply integrated with Westlaw and Practical Law.
-Scrivly is an independent, AI-native platform designed for firms that want deployment flexibility and zero vendor lock-in.
+Scrivly is an independent, AI-native platform built for accuracy, broad document coverage, and workflows that adapt to how your firm actually practices.

 Side-by-side comparison